• Skip to main content

 Ingredients

-• ¾ cup Sugar white 149 g
+• ¾ cup (150 g) Sugar white

-• 1 teaspoon Baking powder
+• 1 teaspoon (1 teaspoon) Vanilla Extract

-• 1 packed tablespoon Orange zest
+• 1 Tablespoon (1 Tablespoon) Orange zest

-• 2 tablespoon Orange juice fresh
+• 2 Tablespoon (2 Tablespoon) Orange juice fresh

-• 1 cup Almonds sliced
+• ¾ cup (107.25 g) Almonds sliced

 ICING

-• 1 cup White chocolate wafers
+• 1 cup (236.59 g) White chocolate wafers

 Instructions

 • Weigh or measure your flour, baking powder, and salt in a bowl and set aside.
-I run a whisk through the dry ingredients to blend them.
+I also run a whisk through the dry ingredients to blend them.
 Next, weigh or measure your sugar in a separate bowl and set that aside.

-• In a stand (I love my KitchenAid) or hand-held mixer cream, the butter and sugar together till light and fluffy about 3 minutes.
+• In a stand (I love my KitchenAid) or hand-held mixer cream, the butter and sugar together until light and fluffy for about 3 minutes.
 Add the orange zest, vanilla extract, and fresh orange juice and blend.
 Turn the mixer down and slowly add the dry ingredient mixture to the wet ingredients.

 • Loosely cover and put the cookie dough into the refrigerator for at least an hour.
 Any time you use fresh fruit in a cookie, you need the cookie dough cold before baking — a good time to preheat your oven and line 2 cookie sheets with parchment paper.